via the NHL

 Look at that.
 The Stanley Cup Final logo right there on center ice at TD Garden during the 2019 Blues-Bruins series.
 It's massive, it's visible on every faceoff, and it tells you exactly what you're watching.
 You didn't need to check the scorebug to know this was the Stanley Cup Final.
 The ice told you.
 That kind of branding turns a hockey game into an event.

-After 2020, the NHL pulled the logo off the ice and replaced the space with digital advertising.
-The same spot that used to say "Stanley Cup Playoffs" now rotates through sponsor ads that change mid-play.
-The result is a playoff game that looks exactly like a regular season game.
-There's nothing on the ice surface that tells you this is the postseason.
+After 2020, the NHL pulled the Stanley Cup Playoffs logo off the ice and replaced the space with digital advertising.
+The same spots below each blue line that used to read "Stanley Cup Playoffs" now rotate through sponsor ads that change mid-play.
+The result is a playoff game that looks exactly like a regular-season game.
+Nothing on the ice surface tells you this is the postseason.

 via NHL broadcast